Home

 The integrated system comprises:

-• electrical and optical sensors
+• electrical or optical sensors

-• microfluidics for introducing nutrients and taking away waste, and for sensing applications, introducing stimulants
+• microfluidics for introducing nutrients and taking away waste, and, for sensing applications, introducing stimulants

 • packaging